Jatiya Sangsad

-The Jatiya Sangsad (জাতীয় সংসদ) constitutionally the House of the Nation and commonly the Sangsad, is the unicameral legislative body of Bangladesh.
+The Jatiya Sangsad, (Note: জাতীয় সংসদ, /bn/; lit.
+'National Parliament') constitutionally the House of the Nation and commonly the Sangsad, is the unicameral legislative body of Bangladesh.
 The current parliament of Bangladesh contains 350 seats, including 50 seats reserved exclusively for women.
 Elected occupants are called members of Parliament, or MPs.
 Elections to the body are held every five years, unless a parliament is dissolved earlier by the President of Bangladesh.
-The most recent parliamentary election was held on 7 January 2024.
+The most recent parliamentary election was held on 12 February 2026, in which the Bangladesh Nationalist Party (BNP) won a landslide victory.
+The 11 Party Alliance, led by the Jamaat-e-Islami won the second most seats and formed the main opposition.

 The leader of the party, or coalition of parties, holding a majority of seats in Parliament becomes the Prime Minister of Bangladesh and thus serves as the head of the government.
 The President of Bangladesh, the ceremonial head of state, is chosen by Parliament.
-Since the 2008 parliamentary election, the majority party has been the Awami League, led by Prime Minister Sheikh Hasina.
-On 6 August 2024, President Mohammed Shahabuddin dissolved parliament after the resignation of Sheikh Hasina and ordered to form an interim government.
+On 6 August 2024, President Mohammed Shahabuddin dissolved the 12th Jatiya Sangsad after the ousting of then Prime Minister Sheikh Hasina and ordered to form an interim government.

-There are ongoing discussions over the establishment of a bicameral legislature for Bangladesh as a part of the broader reforms carried out by the incumbent interim government.
-As of 2 August 2025, consensus among political parties have been reached to establish bicameralism, which may reflect in the upcoming Sangsad.
+Following the resignation of President Shahabuddin due to medical grounds on July 24, 2026, Speaker of the Jatiya Sangsad Hafiz Uddin Ahmad assumed the responsibilities of Acting President of Bangladesh in accordance with Article 54 of the Constitution.
+Consequently, Deputy Speaker Barrister Kayser Kamal took over parliamentary leadership as the Acting Speaker, managing daily legislative duties and coordinating with the Election Commission for the upcoming presidential elections.

 Etymology

 The Constitution of Bangladesh designates the official name of the legislature Jatiya Sangsad (জাতীয় সংসদ) in Bengali and House of the Nation in English.
-The term Sangsad (/bn/), a Bengali word for "Parliament", derives from the Sanskrit word (lit. 'gathering' or 'assembly').
-The Bengali word Jatiya means National, hence, the name Jatiya Sangsad translates to National Parliament.
+The term Sangsad (Sôṅsôd /bn/), a Bengali word for 'Parliament', derives from the Sanskrit word (lit. 'gathering' or 'assembly').
+The Bengali word Jatiya (Jatiẏô /bn/) means 'National', hence, the name "Jatiya Sangsad" translates as 'National Parliament'.
 The legislature is commonly known as Parliament and often referred to simply as the Sangsad or JS.

 Inside parliament house during a session.

-The term "member of Parliament" (সংসদ সদস্য) refers to both the 300 elected members and the 50 nominated women members of the Sangsad.
-The title is almost always shortened to the initialism "MP" and often referred to simply as the Sāṅsôd in Bengali.
+The term "Member of Parliament" (সংসদ সদস্য) refers to both the 300 elected members and the 50 nominated women members of the Sangsad.
+The title is almost always shortened to the initialism "MP" and often referred to simply as the Sangsad.
 Members of Parliament are entitled to use the prefix "The Honourable" (মাননীয়).